opentok/opentok-ios-sdk-samples/README.md

 This repository is meant to provide some examples for you to better understand the new features presented in the OpenTok iOS SDK.
-The applications herein are meant to be used with version 2.2.0 and higher of the OpenTok iOS SDK.
+The applications herein are meant to be used with version 2.3 and higher of the OpenTok iOS SDK.
 Feel free to copy and modify the source code herein for your own projects.
-If you are able, please consider sharing with us your modifications, especially if they might benefit other developers using the OpenTok SDK.
+If you are able, please consider sharing with us your modifications, especially if they might benefit other developers using the OpenTok iOS SDK.
 See the [License](LICENSE) for more information.

 What's Inside
 -------------

-There are three projects that each build on the lessons of the previous.
-By the end of a code review of all, you will have an understanding of the new video capture and render API.
+Each of the six projects build on the lessons of the previous.
+After reviewing each, you will have an understanding of the OpenTok iOS SDK API.
 Additionally, you will be able to get started with writing your own extensions to the default capture implementations provided herein.

 1.	**Hello World** - This basic application demonstrates a short path to getting started with the OpenTok iOS SDK.